basedrhys/I2K-Tutorial/2-training.md

 We're now going to start adding some layers:

+- Next to `Choose`, click the `Dl4jMlpClassifier` box to open the classifier options
 - Click `layer specification` to open the `GenericArrayEditor`.
 From here we can edit the model's layers.
 - Click `Choose` and select the `DenseLayer`.
 - Open the `DenseLayer` settings and set `number of outputs` to `32`.
+- Click `Add` to add the layer.
+You should see it appear above the `OutputLayer`
 - Click `OK` to save the configuration and click `Start` again to see how the accuracy improves.

 You'll note we've gone from 12 parameters, to 259 after only adding a single layer - neural networks can balloon in size very quickly as we add more layers!